 Yeah, sure, they know exactly what to do.
 At 19-years-old.
 They know exactly what to do about global and national problems when they don’t even know themselves.

-Yet when large portions of a population in a Culture of Death refuse to be people of any kind of substance whatsoever—instead pursuing unhindered consumption, eating, and sex—there is no other option than for them to hope for outside salvation (though even the needing of salvation would elude the selfish masses confusing their need of it for a need for “happiness”, and would thus likely miss the boat even if it docked directly in front of them).
+Yet when large portions of a population in a Culture of Death refuse to be people of any kind of substance whatsoever—instead pursuing unhindered consumption, eating, and sex—there is no other option than for them to hope for outside salvation (though even the needing of salvation would elude the selfish masses confusing their need of it for a need for “happiness”, and thus would likely miss the boat even if it docked directly in front of them).

 Having abolished any notion of exclusive roles, responsibilities, behaviors, and privileges across categories of gender and age as “rigid”, “patriarchal”, “ageist”, and “outdated”, the only thing left is the atomized individual with nothing but whim and trend to inform the direction of their lives.
 And the only frame of time that can exist in such a fragile construct as that is the present.
 There must be no consideration of the future.
 There must be no connection, knowledge, or interest in the past.
 Ancestors, traditions, and creeds—when or if they are thought about at all—are to be thought about abstractly and rebuked, not adored and certainly not to be thought of as a foundation upon which to build one’s life.